Devanshjain2110/GoLangLearning/README.md

   - `constants.go` — understanding constant declarations, typed vs untyped constants

    **Variables/**
-  - `variables.go.go` — learning variable declaration styles, zero values, type inference,
+  - `variables.go` — learning variable declaration styles, zero values, type inference,

    **if_else**
-  - Learnt about `if`, `else if`, and `else` statements in Go
+ - `if.go` — Learnt about `if`, `else if`, and `else` statements in Go

   **loops**
-  - Basic understanding of how `for` loops work in Go
+  - `for.go` —  Basic understanding of how `for` loops work in Go

   **switch**
-  - Learnt how `switch` statements work in Go, including implicit breaks and multiple case values
+  - `switch.go` — Learnt how `switch` statements work in Go, including implicit breaks and multiple case values

 As I progress, I’ll continue adding examples and exercises from *Go by Example* and the official docs into structured folders.